Close Menu

 Skye’s Unique Charm

 The Isle of Skye is also home to a rich cultural heritage.
 Visit the Skye Museum of Island Life, which showcases the island’s traditional way of life.
 Explore the charming village of Portree, the island’s main town, and enjoy its colorful harbor and bustling atmosphere.
 For a taste of Skye’s culinary delights, sample some of the island’s fresh seafood and locally produced whisky.
-(See Also: Must See Places In Venezuela)
+(See Also: Must See Places In Buffalo Ny)

 Glasgow: A City of Style and Innovation